dgroomes/stackoverflow-look-back/search-api/README.md

    * Stop the server process with `Ctrl + C`.

-## TODO
+## Wish List

-Stuff that needs implementing/designing/deciding:
+General clean-ups, TODOs and things I wish to implement for this project:

 * [x] DONE Read the sample posts
 * [x] DONE Index the sample posts (the htmlBody)
 * [ ] Nice to have.
 Can we index the htmlBody and the tags separately?
-UPDATE: this goes hand-in-hand with facets.
+* [ ] Facet search
 * [x] DONE JSONify the API response (so it can be used the search-ui).
 * [x] DONE Adapt search-ui to point optionally to Algolia or search-api.
 This should be decently possible, a lot of projects use the algolia-ui tools and don't use Algolia API.